whoward/jslint-v8/README.markdown

 Whatever works, but my preference is for you to fork this repository on github and write your changes on a separate branch.
 When finished you can send them to me by issuing a pull request.

+# Feature Requests / Suggestions

+You can open up an Issue here on Github or if you'd prefer send me a message here on Github, please try and give me a good use case for your feature request / suggestion.